How much do we know about orangutans?

 - They have an attention span of a four-year-old kid.
 So they respond better to a dominant tone.

-- Orangutans usually eat fruits and young leaves from the tree.
+- Orangutans usually eat fruits and young leaves from trees.